epignatelli/helx/README.md

 ```sh
 pip install git+https://github.com/epignatelli/helx
 ```
 Note that helx does not depend on JAX, even if it uses it.
-This is to allow you use your own version of JAX, built for an arbitrary accelerator.
+This allows you to use a version of JAX built for an arbitrary accelerator.

 ### Using `module`
 A `module` is a simple interface for stax functions.
 It returns a standardised `NamedTuple` for a layer construction function with an `init` and an `apply` function.
 Here's an example: